microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 <br>

-## ℹ️ Important notes about FOCUS columns
+## Important notes about FOCUS columns

 Please note the following when working with FOCUS data: